scuzzydude/asimov/asimov.md

 The Foundation is an idealistic organization.
 We expect the human race, and our preservation of culture, to last longer than any physical object.
 The digital record can -- and should -- last forever.

 Since it's a digital record, the preservation method is the scoot-chain protocol.
 It's built in and immutable.
-You can improve upon a digital capture of an expression of genius, but the original will also always be kept.
-Part of the The Foundation charter is preservation of the tools to re-express that digital record.
+You can improve upon a digital capture of an expression of genius, but the original will also always be kept.[^23]

-How does this apply.
+How does this apply?
 Let's think about music.
-One advantage artists at the end of the last milleium had over those at the begginingg of this one is there is usually they recorded on analog tape where most music recorded today is all digital.
-Current artist's digital recording is what it is.
-Yes, the studio masters have a higher fidelity than what is commercial released, but the master digital fidelity is the limit -- eternally.
+One advantage artist at the end of the last millennium had over those at the beginning of this one is there is usually they recorded on analog tape where most music recorded today is digital.
+A digital recording is what it is.
+Yes, the studio master digital recording may have a higher fidelity than what is commercially released, but the master digital fidelity is the limit -- eternally.
 Technology for Analog to Digital (ADC) conversion continue to improve, year after year.
-Recorded music is not what drives this technology anymore -- the ADC we've had for years can pretty much cover anything the human ear can hear.
-However, there are all kinds of sensors that use ADC with much higher fidelity requirements and this technology will continue to improve, and that technology will naturally make it's way into audio recordings.
-Digital caputure of analog music recorded in the pre-digital era can continue to improve.
+Recorded music is not what drives this technology anymore -- the ADCs we've had for years covers anything the human ear can hear.
+However, there are all kinds of sensors that use ADC with much higher fidelity requirements and this technology will continue to improve, and that technology will naturally make its way into audio recordings.
+Digital capture of analog music recorded in the pre-digital era can continue to improve.

-So a direct measure of an artist's lasting genius is how often "Remastered" recordings come out.
-Or "Remasters" can be way to drive new appreacaition of genius.
-So Canadian proggers, you're done already -- maybe you can adopt Dave Grohl.
+A direct measure of an analog-era musician's lasting genius is how often "Remastered" recordings come out.
+"Remasters" are a way to drive new appreciation of genius.

-So to prevserve John Bonham's genius, it would be good if the scoot could eventually get it's hands on the master recordings.
-Led Zeppelin's already put at least three remasters out, and I would think this would continue as long as there is a market for it, which will probably continue for many years.
+To preserve John Bonham's genius, it would be good if the scoot could have access master tapes.
+Led Zeppelin has already put at least three remasters out, and I would think this would continue if there is a market for it.

-I don't know if we'd actually be able do discern the divine from those masters, but there is a more practical application that is easily in reach of technology.
-John Bonham was famous not only for his ability but for his sound -- how he tuned his drums, and how they miked in recordings.
+I don't know if we'd be able to discern the divine from those masters, but there is a more practical application that is easy in reach of technology.
+John Bonham was famous not only for his ability but for his sound -- how he tuned his drums, and how they were miked in recordings.
 We know what kind of drums he played, the sticks he used.
-From good ADC and software, we should be able to dicern the microphone placement, and from time analysis determine relative force of stroke and his other physical techniques.
+From good ADC and software, we should be able to discern the microphone placement, and from time analysis determine relative force of stroke and his other physical techniques.
 A simple trial-and-error algorithm with a robotic tuner can figure out his exact tunings for each recording.
 From all that, you should be able to design a robot that can play the drums and sound EXACTLY like John Bonham on any of his recorded material.
 That technology is within easy reach in my lifetime.
-Get your Leo bot down at the Hobby Lobby, get your Bonzo bot at Guitar Center.
-Your kid can have retro garage band silently in the garage, because they're all wearing headphones when they practice.
-When it comes time for the talent show, take the minvan, go pick up a Bonzo set for rent for fifty bucks a night.
+Get your Leo bot down at the Hobby Lobby, get your Bonzo droid at Guitar Center.
+Your kid can have retro garage band silently in the garage, because they're all wearing headphones when they practice, and the drummer is a computer or a phone.
+When it comes time for the talent show, take the minivan, go pick up a Bonzo set for rent for fifty bucks a night.

-If that robot were developed by a scoot, all that revenue would go directly to scoot, which would then directly or indirectly to the further appreciation of Bonham.
-Everybody that hears the Bonzo bot play -- that's direct appreciation of Bonham's genius which should reflect in the value of the scoot.
+If that robot were developed by a scoot, all that revenue would go directly to scoot, which would then directly or indirectly lead to the further appreciation of Bonham.
+Everybody that hears the Bonzo droid play -- that's direct appreciation of Bonham's genius which should reflect in the value of the scoot.

-#### Elon Throwdown
+### Elon Throwdown

 As an engineer, I've always been impressed with Tesla and SpaceX.
 Both are amazing companies, and it seems like Elon Musk has an exceptionally good appreciation of application engineering, which sometimes requires a higher level of thinking than any fundamental technology.
 I've been anti-Tesla the car out of a different principle.
 Nikola Tesla was an important engineer and inventor, and one of his most important inventions were alternating current (AC) motors and distribution systems, which are used throughout the world.
 Tesla, the car, uses direct current (DC) motors, which were invented before Nikola Tesla was born.
 While many own Tesla vehicles, each and every individual American, and most people on the planet, have used AC power of some sort in his lifetime.
 If you used a lamp, a refrigerator, a washing machine, a microwave, or a hair dryer, you've benefited from Mr. Tesla's invention, and that goes for all of us, even those too young or too old to drive.
-I'm a realist thought, and Tesla was the first commercially viable electric car, and if you're going to name a company after a genius, you better live up to it.
+Tesla was the first commercially viable electric car, and if you're going to name a company after a genius, you better live up to it.
 Tesla's legacy of alternating current has probably done more to increase human lifespan, reduce poverty and disease, and increase prosperity than any innovation before or after.

 For me, Tesla's name is now remembered most often as a curse I spit every time one of those silent predators roll up on me while I'm talking a walk.

 Here's the thing.
 From all accounts, Nikola Tesla was as brilliant, weird, wild and whacked out as Elon Musk.
 You can understand why Mr. Musk would want to name his car company after Tesla.

-Despite being a Houston Rocket's fan first, a Texan second, and an American third, I have been living in Colorado Springs in the shadow of Pike's Peak for the last six years.
+Despite being a Houston Rockets fan first, a Texan second, and an American third, I have been living in Colorado Springs in the shadow of Pike's Peak for the last six years.
 Makes for beautiful walks at all times of the day, if you can avoid the silent predators.

 You know who else at one point did lived and did some intense thinking in Colorado Springs?
 Uh, huh.
 Mister Tesla.
 And you know what else he did?
 He built a lab.